How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 In contact with

-Psoriasis is a chronic disease that has a non-infectious nature.
-It is expressed mainly in the defeat of the skin.
-Bulging red papules appear on the skin, connecting, they form plaques.
-The disease does not choose - both men and women are sick, and the first symptoms can appear at any time, but more often - from fifteen to twenty-five years.
-According to statistics, 4% of patients are registered on planet Earth, but in reality this figure is higher, since not every sick person has the opportunity to turn to specialists for qualified help.
+Psoriasis is a chronic disease of a non-infectious nature.
+It is expressed mainly in damage to the skin.
+Convex red papules appear on the skin, connecting to form plaques.
+The disease does not choose - both men and women get sick, and the first symptoms can appear at any time, but more often - from fifteen to twenty-five years.
+According to statistics, 4% of sick people are registered on planet Earth, but in reality this figure is higher, since not every sick person has the opportunity to turn to specialists for qualified help.

-Scaly lichen, dermatosis is also psoriasis.
-Scientists suggest an autoimmune nature of the disease.
-And there is ongoing research in this area.
-Several forms of flow have been identified and they are subdivided into pustular and non-pustular.
+Lichen squamosus, dermatosis, is also psoriasis.
+Scientists suggest the autoimmune nature of the disease.
+And ongoing research is being conducted in this area.
+Several forms of flow have been identified and they are divided into pustular and non-pustular.

 History of psoriasis

 On October 29, 2004, International Psoriasis Day was celebrated for the first time.
-It was founded by IFPA - International Psoriasis Association.
-Since then, annually, on this day, various events have been held to combat this ailment.
+It was established by IFPA - International Psoriasis Association.
+Since then, every year on this day various events are held to combat this disease.

 The disease has been known since ancient times.
-Mentions about it are contained in the writings of Hippocrates that have come down to us.
-But, nevertheless, the first who gave the disease its present name is Claudius Galen, who lived in the first millennium BC.
-The word psoriasis in translation from Greek sounds like "scabies, itching".
+Mentions of it are contained in the surviving works of Hippocrates.
+But, nevertheless, the first who gave the disease its current name is Claudius Galen, who lived in the first millennium BC.
+The word psoriasis translated from Greek means “scabies, itching.”
 In those days, this disease was put on a par with scabies and leprosy, since the level of medicine left much to be desired.
-Several centuries later, the disease received a new name "devil's rose".
-People with psoriasis were considered contagious and expelled just like lepers.
+Several centuries later, the disease received a new name “devil's rose”.
+People with psoriasis were considered contagious and expelled in the same way as lepers.
 Not every healer of that time dared to take on the treatment of the unfortunate.
-But even then they were advised to sunbathe, smear the affected skin with tar and sulfur injections.
-It was only relatively recently, in the nineteenth century, that the infectious nature of psoriasis was refuted by the English physician Robert Willen.
+But even then they were recommended sunbathing, smearing the affected areas of the skin with tar and sulfur injections.
+And only relatively recently, in the nineteenth century, the infectious nature of psoriasis was refuted by the English physician Robert Willen.
 Unhappy patients were given the opportunity to live in society and receive qualified (at that time) medical care.
-A new stage began in the study of this problem, and soon its connection with diseases of internal organs and disorders of the human nervous system was established.
+A new stage began in the study of this problem and its connection with diseases of internal organs and disorders of the human nervous system was soon established.

 Psoriasis is a hereditary disease